proc7ts/push-iterator/README.md

 Each of the following functions accepts either [Iterable] or push iterable:

 - `itsEach(iterable, action)` - Performs the given `action` for each element of the given `iterable`.
+- `itsElements(iterable[, convert])` - Creates a new, shallow-copied array instance containing elements of the source iterable optionally converted by the given converter function.
+This is an `Array.from()` function analog optimized for push iterables.
 - `itsEmpty(iterable): boolean` - Checks whether the given `iterable` is empty.
 - `itsEvery(iterable, test): boolean` - Tests whether all elements of the given `iterable` pass the test implemented by the provided function.